Strong Convergence of Vorticities in the 2D Viscosity Limit on a Bounded Domain: Introduction

+We give a self-contained proof for the readers' convenience.
+Similarly to~\cite{CoVi18}, it relies on a localized form of the Calder\'on-Zygmund estimate relating velocity and vorticity (Lemma~\ref{cor:bounds_on_velocity_by_sobolev_embed} below).

 Our main Theorem~\ref{mainthm} states that it is possible to upgrade to strong convergence of the vorticities, just as in the case without boundaries, as long as $p>2$.
+Having strong convergence instead of only weak convergence means that oscillations in the vorticity distribution are ruled out, and that certain higher order moments

+(with $n<p$) will be conserved in the inviscid limit.
+Equivalently, strong convergence entails that there is no anomalous dissipation of vorticity, see \eqref{XX}, which rules out fine scale mixing of the vorticity field.
+These observations are consistent with the Miller-Robert mean-field theory of 2D turbulence \cite{Miller90,Robert91}, see \cite{CDE22} for further discussions.

-Due to the mentioned difficulties, we need a key novel idea: We consider the weak convergence defect $m$ and show that $m$ is a subsolution to the limiting vorticity transport equation (Lemma~\ref{L2}), which implies through some ingredients from DiPerna--Lions theory that $m=0$ on $\Omega$ (Lemma~\ref{L3}), and thus shows strong convergence.
+Due to the mentioned difficulties, the techniques that are available for the full space \cite{CCS21,NSW21,CDE22} do not apply.
+Instead, we need a key novel idea, which we consider to be interesting on its own: We consider the weak convergence defect $m$ and show that $m$ is a subsolution to the limiting vorticity transport equation (Lemma~\ref{L2}).
+The latter implies through some ingredients from DiPerna--Lions theory that $m=0$ on $\Omega$ (Lemma~\ref{L3}), and, thus, this shows strong convergence.

-Note that Assumption~\ref{ass:assumption_on_linfty_bounds_vorticity} and the results on local $L^p$ convergence allow, in principle, for an uncontrollable behavior near the boundary: The constants $C_K$ could explode wildly as $K$ gets closer to $\partial\Omega$, and so can the rate of convergence in Theorem~\ref{mainthm} and Proposition~\ref{byproduct}.
-It is in this sense that the theory presented here, and previously in~\cite{CoVi18}, is purely \emph{interior}.